Francois-Esquire/redux.io/README.md

 } = abstraction;
 ```

-Both events and acknowledgement callbacks come with dispatch, the socket abstraction and the data associated with the invocation.
+Both events and acknowledgement callbacks come with dispatch, the socket abstraction and the respective data passed with the invocation.

 ```javascript
 socket['/namespace'].send('a message for my peeps',